terezsmitkova/english-for-designers/02-intentional-aboutness/case-study.md

 ![social media](images/social-media-festival.jpg)

 People can be part of the festival via Instagram or Facebook.
 They can create their own stories, invent funny captions.
 For example: Romeo, I am waiting for you, where are you? (you can see in the first picture).
+Also is possible to make a ticket game or a puzzle for the movie.

 ### Gift items